gbarbon/clear/examples/visualization/iteration_bug/README.md

 - `bad_prop_ITERATION_res-dump.autx` : counterexample LTS with neighbourhoods,
     required by the *CLEAR visualizer*
 - `cexp_dump.aut` : example counterexample trace that can be loaded in the 3D
                     LTS representation with the *CLEAR visualizer*
+- `iteration.png` : screenshot example of 3D visualization